carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 ---

-#### Falar um pouquinho sobre outras atividades como sou dev, teach lead e arquiteto de software
-I’ve had experience as a developer, tech lead, and architect, and I really enjoy all three roles.

-- As a developer:
-    I like being hands-on — coding in Java and Kotlin, solving problems, and
-    making services faster and more reliable.
-    Besides development, I also take care of the delivery side — adjusting pipelines in Jenkins, improving CI/CD steps, managing deployments, and configuring Kubernetes.
-        I spend a good amount of time looking at logs, traces, dashboards, and overall observability to keep the systems healthy and reliable.

-- As a tech lead, I enjoy helping the team, unblocking people, and making sure we’re aligned on good practices and clean design.

-- as an architect, I focus on the bigger picture — building scalable, resilient solutions and making decisions that keep the system healthy over time.

-What I like the most is being flexible.
-If the team needs me coding, I code.
-If they need guidance, I jump in and support.
- If they need someone thinking about architecture and trade-offs, I’m comfortable doing that too.
- I like working in a collaborative environment, helping people grow, and making sure we deliver something solid together.

----
 #### Relevant Projects
     Every project comes with its own challenges, particularities, and unique aspects.
     I can say I have some preferences, such as working with the latest versions of Java and Kotlin.
     I also prefer using the most up-to-date versions of the Spring Boot framework.
-I enjoy working with distributed systems because an application should be available, scalable, performant, and resilient.
+    I enjoy working with distributed systems because an application should be available, scalable, maintainable, performant, and resilient.

 ---

 #### Challenges Faced
-> “One of the biggest challenges I’ve faced was leading a migration from a monolithic system to a microservices architecture.
-> We had to ensure data consistency, resilience, and minimal downtime.
-> It required mentoring the team, choosing the right technologies, and keeping alignment with business goals — all under tight
-> deadlines.
-> It was tough, but it taught me a lot about leadership and system design.”
+    So, for me the really challenging part is migrating a monolith to microservices while keeping the data consistent.
+    You know, in a monolith you usually rely on ACID transactions — everything is atomic, consistent, isolated, and durable by default.
+    But once you split things into different services, you don’t have those guarantees automatically anymore

 ---
-#### Career Goals
-> “My main goal is to continue evolving as a software architect and help teams build **scalable, maintainable, and resilient
-> systems**.
-> I’m also passionate about sharing knowledge — through mentoring, writing documentation, and improving engineering practices.”
----

 #### Why Do You Want to Work Here?
-> i decided that could a great opportunity professional to work in
+    i decided that could a great opportunity professional to work in

 ---

 #### Thanking the Interviewer
-> “Thank you for your time and the opportunity to discuss my background and experience.
+    “Thank you for your time and the opportunity to discuss my background and experience.

 ---

 #### How Do You See Yourself in 5 Years?
-> I don’t worry much about that.
+    I don’t worry much about that.
-> I just try to keep up with new tech and software architecture trends.
+    I just try to keep up with new tech and software architecture trends.
-> But one of my goals is definitely to work with people from different countries. to improve my communication skills
+    But one of my goals is definitely to work with people from different countries. to improve my communication skills

 ---

 #### Strengths and Weaknesses
 > “My main strength is problem-solving — I stay calm under pressure, analyze issues carefully, and focus on finding effective
 > solutions.